Fox Eye Lift Using V Soft Lift Lifting PDO Threads

 To this day, many patients who appreciate the delicate enhancement that a thinner eyelid crease provides choose the non-invasive Fox eye treatment to achieve the desired aesthetic.

-Fox eye surgery is formerly called a canthoplasty, but many people refer to it as “cat eye,” “almond eye” or “fox eye” surgery.
+Fox eye surgery is formerly called a canthoplasty2, but many people refer to it as “cat eye,” “almond eye” or “fox eye” surgery.
 The surgical procedure lifts and repositions the lateral canthus, or the corner of your eye.

-The Fox eye surgery removes excess fat and skin from the top eyelid, which can become “hooded” as people age.
+The Fox eye surgery removes excess fat and skin from the top eyelid, which can become “hooded” as people age4.
 In advanced cases, the drooping can even make it difficult for patients to see.

 The end result of the surgical procedure is correcting eyelid droop and/or visual obstruction, along with giving patients a more youthful appearance in their eyelids and the positioning of their brow above.